 4. Combine online and offline marketing efforts

-Don’t be afraid to enter the digital age.
-Intimidating for some, granted, but nevertheless a world of endless possibilities awaits that you can take advantage of, with the best part being that some of these may not cost you a penny.
-So don’t limit your brand awareness efforts but take advantage of all the marketing avenues both offline and online.
-Get on social media and optimise your website for SEO.
-Pitch your small business through relevant blogs, influencers and online industry publications and watch your audience grow.
+So don’t limit your brand awareness efforts.
+Take advantage of all the marketing avenues both offline and online.
+Get on social media platforms and optimise your website for SEO.
+Pitch your small business through relevant blogs, influencers, and online industry publications and watch your target audience grow.